n6ai/minze/docs/integrations/huggingface.md

    └─ hf-element.js // [!code ++]
 ```

-3. Import `@xenova/transformers` and define a component.
+3. Import `@xenova/transformers` and define a component inside the new file.

 ```js
 import { MinzeElement } from 'minze'